propublica/column-setter/README.md

 ### `grid()`

-`grid()` is a mixin used to establish the context for your column structure.
+`grid()` is a mixin used to establish the context for your grid.
 It sets the vertical margins for your layout at all breakpoints.
 The first (and only required) argument it takes is the class name of the layout’s container.
 If, for example, your layout is wrapped in a `div` with a class of `main-content`, you’ll invoke `grid()` like so:

 ```scss
 @include grid( main-content );
 ```

-This establishes the container’s horizontal margins for each of the breakpoints you specified in `_columnsettings.scss`, and it compiles to something like this:
+This establishes the container’s horizontal margins for each of the breakpoints you specified in `_column-settings.scss`, and it compiles to something like this:

 ```css
 @media screen and (min-width: 0) {